Anselm’s Ontological Argument for God’s Existence

 - References and Further Reading

-It is worth reflecting for a moment on what a remarkable (and beautiful!) undertaking this is.
+It is worth reflecting for a moment on what a remarkable (and beautiful!) undertaking it is to deduce God’s existence from the very definition of God.
 Normally, existential claims don’t follow from conceptual claims.
 If I want to prove that bachelors, unicorns, or viruses exist, it is not enough just to reflect on the concepts.
 I need to go out into the world and conduct some sort of empirical investigation using my senses.
 Likewise, if I want to prove that bachelors, unicorns, or viruses don’t exist, I must do the same.
 In general, positive and negative existential claims can be established only by empirical methods.

 There is, however, one class of exceptions.
 We can prove certain negative existential claims merely by reflecting on the content of the concept.
 Thus, for example, we can determine that there are no square circles in the world without going out and looking under every rock to see whether there is a square circle there.
 We can do so merely by consulting the definition and seeing that it is self-contradictory.
 Thus, the very concepts imply that there exist no entities that are both square and circular.